-2.2 Impact Evaluation
+2.2 Impact Analysis

-The impact evaluation (also referred to as impact assessment) survey methods were a hybrid between recommendations in the Staff Report on Burrowing Owl Mitigation and from CDFW staff (CDFW 2012, Banks, pers. comm.
+The impact analysis (also referred to as impact assessment or impact evaluation) survey methods were a hybrid between recommendations in the Staff Report on Burrowing Owl Mitigation and from CDFW staff (CDFW 2012; Banks, pers. comm.
 2023).
 CDFW approved four impact evaluation surveys, with three surveys to be conducted during the breeding season (between February 1 and August 31) and one survey to be conducted during the non-breeding season (September 1 through January 31).
 One of these surveys was to be conducted within the peak breeding season (between April 15 and July 15).
-The surveys would be led by biologists that have experience conducting impact evaluation burrowing owl surveys and would occur at least three weeks apart.
+The surveys would be led by biologists who have experience conducting impact evaluation burrowing owl surveys and would occur at least three weeks apart.

 The survey area encompassed the BRGP, ENGP, and MBGP BSAs (the proposed project disturbance areas) that constitute potential burrowing owl breeding habitat plus a 656-foot (200-meter) buffer (Figure 5).
 The 656-foot (200-meter) buffer was recommended by CDFW to identify burrows that may require construction avoidance buffers that extend into the BSAs.
-The total survey acreage of the three merged BSAs and associated buffers is 4,904 acres (1,985 hectares) (Figure 5), which includes 3,165 acres

-(1,280 hectares) for BRGP (Figure 63); 3,631 acres (1,469 hectares) of ENGP (Figure 7); and 3,634 acres (1,471 hectares) of MBGP (Figure 8).
+The total survey acreage of the three merged BSAs and associated buffers is 4,762 acres (1,927 hectares) (Figure 5), which includes 3,216 acres (1,302 hectares) for BRGP (Figure 6); 3,683 acres (1,491 hectares) for ENGP (Figure 7); and 3,521 acres (1,425 hectares) for MBGP (Figure 8).

-Surveys were performed by visually scanning the survey area, aided with scopes or binoculars and listening for burrowing owl vocalizations (when applicable).
-All roads adjacent to and within the proposed project BSA and associated buffers were surveyed from a vehicle driven at approximately 10 mph (16 kilometers per hour).
+Surveys were performed by visually scanning the survey area, aided by scopes or binoculars and listening for burrowing owl vocalizations (when applicable).
+All roads adjacent to and within the proposed project BSA and associated buffers were surveyed from a vehicle driven at approximately 10 mph (16 kph).
 Both sides of earthen Imperial Irrigation District (IID) canals and drains were driven so that both sides were observed.
 Biologists visually scanned the area and recorded the location of all burrowing owls seen or heard (all detections).
 Confirmed breeding burrows were recorded as such (occupied burrow), and all owls seen with no apparent affiliation to a burrow were recorded as an incidental burrowing owl observation.
 All canals, drains, berms, concrete pads, structures, and otherwise undisturbed land were investigated sufficiently to determine presence or absence of possible nesting burrowing owls, up to and including walking around features to gain visual verification of all sides of the feature.
 If the survey area extended more than 656 feet (200 meters) beyond the road, or if any part of the survey area was visually obstructed, the surveyors accessed the area on foot.
-Care was taken to avoid flushing or disturbing nesting burrowing owls especially when accessing lands on foot.
-All owls detected, even if beyond buffer distance, were recorded.
-Areas on private land where we were not granted access were viewed from the closest access point.
+Care was taken to avoid flushing or disturbing nesting burrowing owls, especially when accessing lands on foot.
+All owls detected, even if beyond the buffer distance, were recorded.
+Areas on private land where surveyors were not granted access were viewed from the closest access point.